-Do not drive with the tailgate open or ajar, e.g. when transporting bulky objects, since toxic exhaust gases, which cannot be seen or smelled, could enter the vehicle.
-This can cause unconsciousness and even death.
+Do not drive with the tailgate open or ajar, e.g. when transporting bulky objects, since toxic exhaust gases could enter the vehicle.

 The installation of certain heavy accessories onto the tailgate may affect its ability to remain open.

 Closing